Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

-One of the most significant advancements in mental health and addiction support is the widespread adoption of telehealth services and online support platforms.
+One of the most significant advancements in this support is the widespread adoption of telehealth services and online support platforms.
 The COVID-19 pandemic accelerated the acceptance and utilization of virtual therapy sessions, making it easier for individuals to access professional help from their homes.

 Peer support programs are gaining popularity as a complementary approach to traditional therapy.
 Individuals with lived experience of mental health challenges or addiction provide support and guidance to others facing similar issues, fostering empathy and shared experiences.